weilu-mkt/weilu-mkt.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Coursed I TAed for
+description:
 nav: true
 nav_order: 3
 ---

-I have been working as a teaching assistant during my PhD for various courses:
+I have been working as a teaching assistant and a project coach during my Ph.D. for a variety of courses at both undergraduate and graduate levels:

 _Undergraduate_
 * RSM250 Principles of Marketing - Zachary Zhong